WebAssembly/spec/spectec/test-prose/TEST.md

   - the memory type memtype is valid.

 Valtype_sub
-- the value type t' matches the value type t if:
+- the value type t_2 matches the value type t_1 if:
   - Either:
-    - t' is t.
+    - t_2 is t_1.
   - Or:
-    - t' is BOT.
+    - t_2 is BOT.

 Valtype_sub/refl
-- t matches only itself.
+- the value type t matches only itself.

 Valtype_sub/bot
 - the value type BOT matches t.